Maebashi Station: History

 Maebashi Station was opened by Ryōmō Railway on November 20, 1889.
-From August 20, 1884, Nippon Railway operated another Maebashi Station on the other side of the Tone River, but this station was closed on December 26, 1889 when a bridge across the river was completed and Nippon Railway trains began sharing the Ryōmō Railway station.
-Ryōmō Railway was merged into Nippon Railway on January 1, 1897 and Nippon Railway was nationalized on November 1, 1906.
+From August 20, 1884, Nippon Railway operated another Maebashi Station on the other side of the Tone River, but this station was closed on December 26, 1889, when a bridge across the river was completed and Nippon Railway trains began sharing the Ryōmō Railway station.
+Ryōmō Railway was merged into Nippon Railway on January 1, 1897, and Nippon Railway was nationalized on November 1, 1906.

+The station started accepting Suica cards on November 18, 2001.

+In 2020, the station was renovated under the "Ecoste" model.
+The goal was to reduce CO_{2} emissions by 69 tons (roughly 24% from 2016).

+In the past, Maebashi was one of the origin stations for the Akagi limited express service to Tokyo's Ueno or Shinjuku stations.
+However, since 13 March 2021, all Akagi services stop at Takasaki instead of continuing on to Maebashi.

 Passenger statistics

-In fiscal 2019, the station was used by an average of 10,511 passengers daily (boarding passengers only).
+In fiscal 2021, the station was used by an average of 7,901 passengers daily (boarding passengers only).

+The table below shows passenger statistics since the year 2000: